MarcFaussurier/EventLoopForTheEarth/README.md

 - **TDD-Compliant test watcher written in bash** using still inotifywait it will recompile your tests and will display a green or red icon (using notify-send) according your tests results to your desktop.

-- **Read-to-use RaptorJIT (LuaJIT)** provided with a sample cpp and lua file.
+- **Read-to-use LuaJIT ** provided with a sample cpp and lua file.
 Bash scripts are fine, but lua scripts are better for making your software extensible.

 - Easy to understand & CLion compatible, **CMAKE build script**